-Tuesday, June 20, at 6:00 PM
+Tuesday, July 20, at 6:30 PM

-Committee Member in Charge: Lisa Wiggins pendletonpageants@yahoo.com
+Committee Member in Charge: Lisa Wiggins PCYFpageants@yahoo.com

-1.Contestants must reside in the State of Kentucky and provide proof of residency upon request.

-2.Contestant must have reached her 8th birthday by July 1st and cannot have reached her 13th birthday by November 1st.

-3. The contestant must be a natural born female, single, never married, never had a marriage annulled, and never had any children.

-4.Contestants must be a full time student in an accredited Kentucky school system (this includes home school).

-5.Entry fee of \$50 is due on or before June 18, 2023 by 10 pm.
-Checks made payable to PCYF.

-6. There is an optional Miss Photogenic award for additional \$10 entry.
-Please submit a 5x7 picture.

-7.People's Choice Award: Envelopes will be provided for each contestant. \$1 per vote.

-8.Practice is scheduled for Sunday, June 18, 2023 at 1:00 pm at the Griffin Centre.

-9. Winners will be expected to participate in all fair activities throughout the week as requested by committee.

-10.All registration forms and birth certificates must be turned into the pageant committee by Sunday, June 18, 2023.

-11.Attire: Cocktail dress for the Interview and a floor length gown for stage.

-12. The winner will be acclaimed and reign as Miss Pre-Teen Pendleton County Youth Fair throughout the year and represent the PCYF at the Miss Pre-Teen Kentucky County Fair Pageant on October 2023.
-If unable to fulfill her obligations, the 1st runner-up may assume her duties as decided by the pageant committee.

-13. Winner will not receive monetary awards until all state paperwork is completed and turned into the fair board.

-14.Pageants will follow all state regulations.

-15. We are not responsible for lost, stolen, or damaged items.

-17. There will be no soliciting of donations of any kind towards state competition.

-18.NO ONE will be PERMITTED backstage except for pageant committee members.

-19. Pre-Teens must have an adult chaperone during practice and the day of the pageant.

-20.Pageant decisions and changes are made by the pageant committee.
+- 1. Contestants must reside in the State of Kentucky and provide proof of residency upon request. - 2.
+Contestant must have reached her 8th birthday by July 1st and cannot have reached her 13th birthday by November 1st. - 3.
+The contestant must be a natural born female, single, never married, never had a marriage annulled, and never had any children. - 4.
+Contestants must be a full time student in an accredited Kentucky school system (this includes home school). - 5.
+If you have never represented Pendleton County Youth Fair at State, you may participate in 2021. - 6.
+Entry fee of \$50 is due on or before July 18, 2021 by 10 pm.
+Checks made payable to PCYF. - 7.
+There is an optional Miss Photogenic award for additional \$10 entry.
+Please submit a 5x7 picture. - 8.
+People's Choice Award: Envelopes will be provided for each contestant. \$1 per vote. - 9.
+Practice is scheduled for Sunday, July 18, 2021 at 1:00 pm at the Griffin Centre. - 10.
+Winners will be expected to participate in all fair activities throughout the week as requested by committee. - 11.
+All registration forms and birth certificates must be turned into the pageant committee by Sunday, July 18, 2021. - 12.
+Attire: Sundress for the Interview and a floor length gown for stage. - 13.
+The winner will be acclaimed and reign as Miss Pre-Teen Pendleton County Youth Fair throughout the year and represent the PCYF at the Miss Pre-Teen Kentucky County Fair Pageant on October 15-16, 2021.
+If unable to fulfill her obligations, the 1st runner-up may assume her duties as decided by the pageant committee. - 14.
+Winner will not receive monetary awards until all state paperwork is completed and turned into the fair board. - 15.
+Pageants will follow all state regulations. - 16.
+We are not responsible for lost, stolen, or damaged items. - 17.
+Contestants are encouraged to write Thank You notes to sponsors. - 18.
+There will be no soliciting of donations of any kind towards state competition. - 19.NO ONE will be PERMITTED backstage except for pageant committee members. - 20.Pre-Teens must have an adult chaperone during practice and the day of the pageant. - 21.
+Pageant decisions and changes are made by the pageant committee.
 ALL COMMITTEE AND JUDGES DECISIONS ARE FINAL.

-Awards: Miss Pre-Teen Pendleton County, 1st Runner-Up, 2nd Runner-Up, 3rd Runner-Up, 4th Runner-Up, People's Choice Award, Miss Personality, Miss Photogenic Winner will receive a one night hotel stay during her state competition in October, \$100 Cash Award, Crown and Sash, Trophy, and Flowers.
+Awards: Miss Pre-Teen Pendleton County, 1st Runner-Up, 2nd Runner-Up, 3rd Runner-Up, 4th Runner-Up, People's Choice Award, Miss Personality, Miss Photogenic

+Winner will receive a one night hotel stay during her state competition in October, \$100 Cash Award, Crown and Sash, Trophy, and Flowers.